A Complete Guide to Total Productive Maintenance

 - Improved product quality

-- Fewer injuries and accidents, and greater employee participation
+- Fewer injuries and accidents

 - Increased customer focus and satisfaction